SAP-samples/abap-platform-ops/README.md

 -->

 ## Description
 The ABAP Platform Operations Reference Scenario provides sample implementations of operations related development objects for various use cases such as collecting and monitoring custom health metrics using the <strong>Generic Simple Metric (GSM) framework</strong>.
-You can find out more on the topic of developing custom metric providers on the SAP Help Portal.
+You can find out more on the topic of developing custom metric providers on the [SAP Help Portal] (https://help.sap.com/docs/btp/sap-business-technology-platform/developing-metrics-for-health-monitoring)

 ## Requirements
 Make sure to fulfill the following requirements: